-In the project abstract template, applicants are asked to indicate whether they give OJP permission to share their project abstract (including contact information for individuals) with the public.
+In the project abstract template, each applicant is asked to indicate whether it gives OJP permission to share the applicant's project abstract (including contact information for individuals) with the public.
 Granting (or failing to grant) this permission will not affect OJP's funding decisions.
 Moreover, if the application is not funded, providing permission will not ensure that OJP will share the abstract information, nor will it assure funding from any other source.